Science and Technology

 Once or twice each year there is a visit to a place of interest and members pay for a coach and an entrance fee if required.

-***Follow the link for details of the Rutherford Appleton Laboratory's free Talking Science talks (NEXT EVENT CANCELLED)
+***Follow the link for details of the Rutherford Appleton Laboratory's free Talking Science talks.
+These talks are now being presented on-line.

 In the past year or two there have been presentations on such varied subjects as: